aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/compare-pdf-documents/_index.md

 Here is a list of possible ways to compare PDF documents using Aspose.PDF for  .NET library:

-1. **Comparing Specific Pages** - compare the first pages of two PDF documents.
+1. **Comparing Specific Pages** - Compare the first pages of two PDF documents.

-1. **Comparing Entire Documents** - compare the entire content of two PDF documents.
+1. **Comparing Entire Documents** - Compare the entire content of two PDF documents.

 1. **Compare PDF documents graphically**:

-- compare PDF with GetDifference method - individual images where changes are marked.
+- Compare PDF with GetDifference method - individual images where changes are marked.

-- compare PDF with CompareDocumentsToPdf method - PDF document with images where changes are marked.
+- Compare PDF with CompareDocumentsToPdf method - PDF document with images where changes are marked.

 ## Comparing Specific Pages